decretist/Dissertation/Chapter4/chapter4.markdown

 Difference and a Guide to Likely Authorship,” *Literary and Linguistic Computing* 17, no. 3 (September 2002): 267–87.

-[36] Stefan Evert et al., “Understanding and Explaining Delta Measures for Authorship Attribution,” *Digital Scholarship in the Humanities* 32, no. suppl_2 (December 2017): ii4–16.
+[36] Most notably Argamon's Delta, see Shlomo Argamon, “Interpreting Burrows’s Delta: Geometric and Probabilistic Foundations,” *Literary and Linguistic Computing* 23, no. 2 (June 2008): 131–47.
+For an overview of recent developments in the use of distance methods for the purpose of authorship attribution, see Stefan Evert et al., “Understanding and Explaining Delta Measures for Authorship Attribution,” *Digital Scholarship in the Humanities* 32, no. suppl_2 (December 2017): ii4–16.

 [37] *de Penitentia* D.1 c.88 (R1), D.3 c.42 (R1), D.3 c.49 (R1), D.5
 c.1 (R1), D.6 c.1 (R1), and D.7 c.6 (R1).
 These seven extended passages